Hound mix in need gets help finding home

 It took help from Best Friends and many people, each committed to Maverick’s well-being, but now his future is filled with sunny skies and a family who loves him.

-Be a part of the good news by giving a gift to Best Friends.
+Be a part of the good news by giving a gift to the animals.
 You'll be helping our No More Homeless Pets Network partners, too.

 Photos by Erin Miner and Franklin County Humane Society